Main Content

 Visual information sampling and attentional control

 Humans are usually quite efficient in attentional selection: they manage to focus their processing capacity on relevant information and can ignore a vast amount of non-relevant information.
-However, most of the knowledge gained on attentional selection stems from experiments performed in controlled laboratory settings with simplified stimuli, and predefined targets and distractors.
-Do humans use similar mechanisms when sampling visual information in natural, unstructured environments?
-In real-world scenarios, observers often perform several tasks at the same time and have to decide, which signals are relevant or might become relevant in the near future.
+However, most of the knowledge gained on attentional selection stems from experiments with simplified stimuli, predefined targets, and distractors.
+Are similar mechanisms at work when humans sample visual information in natural, unstructured environments?
+In real-world scenarios, humans often perform several tasks simultaneously and have to decide which signals are relevant or might become relevant in the near future.
 How do humans decide where to attend and how do they interpret their visual environment to optimize their behavior?

-We investigate how observers adapt their attentional control settings to optimize information sampling under dynamically changing conditions.
+We investigate how humans adapt their attentional control settings to optimize information sampling under dynamically changing conditions.
 We want to learn more about the (strategic) factors that influence this adaptation.

 In particular, our projects focus on